stimm-ai/stimm/docs/developer/testing.md

 uv run pytest tests/integration/stt/test_stt_streaming.py -v
 ```

-For provider‑specific failures, check that your API keys are correct and that the provider’s service is reachable.
+For provider-specific failures, check that your API keys are correct and that the provider’s service is reachable.